- Customer Support

 Q: How does my warranty work?

 A: DR machines come with a 2-year warranty (for residential use, 90 days for commercial use) that covers all defects in materials and workmanship.
 Extended warranties (1-year, 2-year, and 3-year) are available to extend your coverage for a total of up to 5 years.
 If, while your machine is under warranty, you experience a problem with your machine, your warranty will cover the replacement and installation of any non-wearable parts deemed to be the result of defective materials or workmanship.
 See more information here.

 The following information is provided to demonstrate proper techniques when operating your DR® Power Grader.

 Note: This information pertains to the most recent DR Power Graders.
 Please refer to your Safety & Owner's Manual for instructions specific to your machine.
 Please refer to the Engine Owner's Manual for engine specific instructions.

 Clean out the bottom of the battery holder completely before re-installing the battery.
+(Remote models only)

 Lower the grader frame completely to the ground surface when transporting on a trailer, parking on a hill, or servicing the grader.

 - Use additional weight (up to 70 lbs for remote models, 80 lbs for EZ-Dial models) in the weight tray when grading hard pack to begin scarification.